Scalaron-Higgs inflation

-The scalar amplitude $A_{\mathcal{R}}$ and the spectral index are determined at $68\%$ CL by the \textit{Planck} TT,TE,EE+lowE+lensing data at a pivot scale $k_{*}= 0.002\; \text{Mpc}^{-1}$ \cite{Akrami2018} ,
+The scalar amplitude $A_{\mathcal{R}}$ and the spectral index are determined at $68\%$ CL by the \textit{Planck} TT,TE,EE+lowE+lensing data at a pivot scale ${k_{*}= 0.05\; \text{Mpc}^{-1}}$ \cite{Akrami2018},

-The primordial isocurvature fraction and the tensor-to-scalar ratio \eqref{biso} have not been measured.
+The tensor-to-scalar ratio \eqref{biso} has not been measured.
 For a pivot scale\footnote{The comoving reference scale $k_{*}$ corresponds to a physical wavelength $\lambda_{\mathrm{today}}=a_{\mathrm{today}}/k_{*}$ accessible to measurements today.
 In our conventions the scale factor today is normalized such that $a_{\mathrm{today}}=1$.
-We choose $k_{*}$ to correspond to that scale which exited the horizon at $N_{*}=60$ efolds before the end of inflation.} of $k_{*}= 0.002\; \text{Mpc}^{-1}$, \textit{Planck} TT,TE,EE+lowE+lensing+BK14 data provide an upper bound at $95\%$ CL \cite{Akrami2018},
+We choose $k_{*}$ to correspond to that scale which exited the horizon at $N_{*}=60$ efolds before the end of inflation.} of $k_{*}= 0.002\; \text{Mpc}^{-1}$, \textit{Planck} TT,TE,EE+lowE\- +lensing+BK14 data provide an upper bound at $95\%$ CL \cite{Akrami2018},